os-hi/hackathon-voting-system-frontend/.github/PULL_REQUEST_TEMPLATE.md

 ### Description:

-Issue: #7 As a user (All USERS), should be able to see the homepage
+[Link to the relevant Github issue (Please provide descriptive your github issues).]

+For example:

+Issue: #1 As a user, I want to create a Pull Request Template.

 **Changes Made:**

-* Create a main homepage
-* Display an example of the hackathon events in the homepage
-* Add custom hook (useFetch)
+- [List the specific changes you've made or the files you've modified.]
+- [Use bullet points for clarity.]

 ### Testing:

 Added tests?

 - [ ] 🙅 no, because they aren't needed
-- [x] 🙋 no, because I need help
+- [ ] 🙋 no, because I need help
 - [ ] 👍 yes, (then describe the steps you've taken to test your changes).

 ### Checklist:

-- [x] I have tested my changes and they work as intended.
+- [ ] I have tested my changes and they work as intended.
-- [x] I have provided a clear and informative pull request description.
+- [ ] I have provided a clear and informative pull request description.
 - [ ] My code follows the project's coding standards.

 ### Additional Comments:

 [Any additional comments, notes, or context you'd like to add.]

-### [optional] Are there any post-deployment tasks we need to perform?

-### [optional] What gif best describes this PR or how it makes you feel?